stevewm/homelab/README.md

 ## 📚 Docs 📚

-Documentation can be found [here](https://stevewm.github.io/homelab/).
+Documentation can be found [on GitHub Pages](https://stevewm.github.io/homelab/).

 ## 🛠️ Built With